Create a rate limiting rule in the dashboard for a zone

 Under With the same characteristics, add one or more characteristics that will define the request counters for rate limiting purposes.
 Each value combination will have its own counter to determine the rate.
 Refer to for more information.

-(Optional) Enable Use custom counting expression to define an expression that specifies the conditions for incrementing the rate counter.
+(Optional) To define an expression that specifies the conditions for incrementing the rate counter, enable Use custom counting expression and set the expression.
 By default, the counting expression is the same as the rule expression.
 The counting expression can include .

 Under When rate exceeds, define the maximum number of requests and the time period to consider when determining the rate.